By Luke Baker

 That could mean an agreement is reached early next year, with the laws possibly coming into force in 2015.
 For the United States, this could substantially change how data privacy rules are implemented globally.

 It may also complicate relations between the United States and the EU over an agreement to share a large amount of data collected via Swift, the international system used for transferring money electronically, which is based in Europe.

 Among the revelations from Snowden's leaks is that the United States may have violated the Swift agreement, accessing more data than it was allowed to.

-The European Parliament voted on Wednesday to suspend Swift, and the spying accusations may make EU member states support a firmer line, complicating the United States' ability to collect data it says is critical in combating terrorism.
+The European Parliament voted on Wednesday to suspended Swift and the spying accusations may make EU member states support a firm line, complicating the United States' ability to collect data it says is critical in combating terrorism.

 Despite the outrage in Paris and Berlin, the former head of France's secret services said the issue was being blown out of proportion and no one should be surprised by U.S. spying.

-"I'm bewildered by such worrying naiveté.
+"I'm bewildered by such worrying naivite.
 You'd think the politicians don't read the reports they're sent - there shouldn't be any surprise," Bernard Squarcini told Le Figaro.